mh720/scaleio-volume-backup/README.md

 ### snapshot_volume

-..
  This script will snapshot a given volume ID, first deleting the oldest snapshot if 31 snapshots already exist.

-..
  Usage: snapshot_volume (volume_name)

 ### dump_snapshot

-..
-This script will attach a given snapshot volume ID, and encrypt it into a gzip file.
+ This script will temporarily attach a given snapshot volume ID, and encrypt it into a gzip file.

-..
  Usage: dump_snapshot (volume_id)

 ### restore_snapshot

-..
  This script will create a new ScaleIO volume of the specified size and restore an encrypted gzip volume dump into it.

-..
  Usage: restore_snapshot (new_volume_name) (size_in_gb) (encrypted_gz_filename)

-..
  Example: restore_snapshot testvol2 16 /volumedump/596fbe910000001b.gz